7Block Labs

 Polygon

-• Type: Multi-chain scaling platform (including PoS Chain, zkEVM, and more)
+• Type: A multi-chain scaling platform that features a PoS Chain, zkEVM, and more

-• Compatibility: Supports Ethereum-compatible chains, sidechains, and emerging zkEVM solutions
+• Compatibility: Works well with Ethereum-compatible chains, sidechains, and up-and-coming zkEVM solutions

 • Ecosystem Highlights:

-• Large ecosystem of sidechains and standalone chains
+• Boasts a diverse ecosystem of sidechains and standalone chains

 Technical Deep Dive: Architecture & Performance